Renhold WI was formed in 1923 and is still thriving in the Village.

 We always end the evening with a cup of tea and a chat!

-The visitors fee for our meetings is £3.50.
+The fee for visitors to come to our meetings is £3.50.

 ||THE WARTIME HOUSEWIFE - Elizabeth Biff